A reduced model for droplet dynamics with interfacial viscosity

 One of the key strengths of the MM framework is that, in addition to predicting the full time evolution of the deformation, it also provides an explicit analytical expression for the stationary deformation~\cite{maffettone1998equation}.
 This result follows directly from the structure of Eq.~\eqref{eq:MMmodel} and is therefore independent of the specific functional forms of $f_{1,2}$, provided they are constant during the dynamics.
 The steady-state deformation for the simple-shear flow case is given by~\cite{maffettone1998equation}:

 Concerning the coefficients $f_{1,2}$, they must be selected according to the physics of the specific system under consideration.
-In the original formulation, Maffettone and Minale~\cite{maffettone1998equation} focused on clean droplets.
+In the original formulation, Maffettone and Minale~\cite{maffettone1998equation} focused on clean droplets {(i.e., without interfacial viscosity)}.
 To determine the appropriate values of $f_{1,2}$ for this case, they calibrated the model against the small-deformation framework formalised by Rallison~\cite{rallison1980note}, thus ensuring that the stationary deformation predicted by the MM equation reproduces the classical Taylor result~\cite{taylor1934formation}. {The model parameters $f_{1,2}^{(\mbox{ MM})}(\lambda)$ depend only on the viscosity ratio $\lambda$ and are given by}:

 Since its introduction, the MM model has become a cornerstone in the theoretical description of droplet deformation in flow, largely thanks to its ability to reproduce experimental observations across a wide range of conditions~\cite{maffettone1998equation,minale2008phenomenological,minale2010microconfined,Guido2011review,biferale2014deformation,ray2018droplets}.
 Over the years, several extensions have broadened its scope, including: formulations for the complex rheology of non-Newtonian fluids~\cite{minale2004deformation}, adaptations for confined geometries~\cite{minale2008phenomenological,minale2010microconfined}, variants capturing tank-treading dynamics in soft suspensions~\cite{art:arora04, scarpolini25}, generalizations valid at finite capillary numbers~\cite{taglienti2023reduced}.
 The MM framework has also been employed to interpret and validate fully resolved numerical simulations of droplets in homogeneous and isotropic turbulence~\cite{Taglienti2024,guglietta2025Deformation}.
-An extensive overview of these and other reduced approaches for droplet dynamics is available in~\cite{minale2010models}.
+An extensive overview of these and other reduced approaches for droplet dynamics is available in Ref.~\cite{minale2010models}.